Injured or Assaulted at Santa’s Enchanted Forest [Who’s Liable?]

 Injuries among theme park visitors occur year round and holiday theme park venues are no exception to injuries.
 In 2017, the United States Consumer Product Safety Commission (CPSC) reported nearly 43,405 people were injured by attractions in theme parks and carnivals.
 Children aged 0 to 14 were among the most injured with an injury total of more than 26,000 with the highest number of injuries in the 5-14 range.
 For those over the age of 15, injuries numbered more than 17,000.
 These injuries are the result of a variety of causes and the most common are included here,

 Slip, Trip, and Fall – Slip, Trip, and Fall injuries are the most common among those at amusement parks, carnivals, and fairs.
 They often occur as a result of poor lighting (especially at holiday events which are nearly always at night) or tripping hazards (entrances, exits, cords, furniture, props, decorations).
-Often rides, attractions, fun houses can disorient guests through the use of motion, fog machines, flashing lights, and more.
+Often rides, attractions, and fun houses can disorient guests through the use of motion, fog machines, flashing lights, and more.
 Walkways, entrances, and exits are often slippery, uneven, and narrow, with many visitors attempting to make their way around the park, on and off rides, and in and out of attractions.
 Fun houses and other attractions may feature mechanical features like automatic doors, wobbly floors, and crazy mirrors which contribute to the possibility of slip, trip, and fall injuries.
-Slip, trip, and fall accidents can result in a variety of injuries including simple sprains to broken bones to traumatic brain injuries.
+Slip, trip, and fall accidents can result in a variety of injuries including simple sprains broken bones traumatic brain injuries.

 Employee Error – As mentioned interactive rides, games, shows, and attractions are intended for fun and entertainment, but what happens when an employee or actor goes too far or makes an error in judgment and injures a guest of the park?
-There’s always risk that seasonal employees at carnivals and parks are reckless, distracted, or simply don’t take their job seriously, and as a result may negligently injure their guests or act inappropriately resulting in what could be termed assault.
+There’s always a risk that seasonal employees at carnivals and parks are reckless, distracted, or simply don’t take their job seriously, and as a result may negligently injure their guests or act inappropriately resulting in what could be termed assault.

-Damaged Equipment/Props or Maintenance Failure – Damaged equipment and props, such as malfunctioning animatronics or worn out equipment, could fail and hit a guest, resulting in serious injuries.
+Damaged Equipment/Props or Maintenance Failure – Damaged equipment and props, such as malfunctioning animatronics or worn-out equipment, could fail and hit a guest, resulting in serious injuries.
 Props and Equipment used in shows can also cause injury if they fly into the audience as a result of malfunction or actor error.
 Other common faults include maintenance failures of rides, attractions, and games, particularly safety gear failure.

 If You or a Family Member is Injured at Santa’s Enchanted Forest, is the Theme Park and its Owner Liable?

 Owners of theme parks, carnivals, and fairs want to beat their competitors and they do so with more rides and attractions which thrill guests, providing excitement and fun along with a big dose of the holiday spirit.
 The result is they make money in the process and most of the time their guests are treated to fun, entertainment, and sweet memories.
 That is until someone is injured due to negligence on the part of the park and its owner.
+Here are some of the most common amusement park injury lawsuit defenses:

 As previously stated, you go to your favorite theme park willingly and you know what’s coming – but by entering you do legally assume the risk.
-Even so, if you are injured in at a theme park, you may have a case.
+Even so, if you are injured at a theme park, you may have a case.
 The owners of the theme park must provide safe rides and attractions, which means you should seek compensation if you are injured due to negligence.
 Liability law always holds property owners responsible for the proper maintenance of their rides, attractions, games, and shows for the safety of their guests.
-If you have been injured at theme park like Santa’s Enchanted Forest, reach out to Attorney Brandon Stein and the professional legal team at Stein Law for a free consultation at 877-STEINLAW.
+If you have been injured at a theme park like Santa’s Enchanted Forest, reach out to Attorney Brandon Stein and the professional legal team at SteinLaw for a free consultation at 877-STEINLAW.